 Tape Measure

-A tape measure can come in handy, an many of us have one.
+A tape measure will come in handy while crafting.
 It’s perfect for measuring the dimensions of your projects and ensuring that everything is cut to size.
-I use my tape measure so much I wear it!
+I use my tape measure so much that I wear it!
 I also have two of them on the table at a given time because I’m so prone to forgetting where I put one.
-I double measure everything it seems.
-If you are going to work with fabric, a tape measure is a must!
+I double-measure everything, it seems.

 Use instead: ruler (won’t work for everything)